bolt12/study-for-free/betterDTalC/README.md

 - What should happen if we want to create a sum tree of 0 types?
 Nothing?
 Give an error?
   NO!
 We should... make it impossible to construct, thus the use of Void.
-Sandy gives a good explanation too: "notice that `Either a Void` must be `Left a`, since the Left branch can never be constructed.".
+Sandy gives a good explanation too: "notice that `Either a Void` must be `Left a`, since the Left branch can never be constructed".
 This is a very nice thing because it implies that the compiler will be able to infer the right injection.

 ```Haskell